View Monday’s Healthy Heart Plan

 Your back is made up of multiple layers of muscles that help you lift and pull as well as hold your body upright.
 Your biceps are the muscles in the fronts of your upper arms that you use to hoist shopping bags and small children.
 These exercises target those two muscle groups.

-Curl and Press Sit on the stability ball or a chair with your feet flat on the floor about shoulder-width apart.
+Sit on the stability ball or a chair with your feet flat on the floor about shoulder-width apart.
 Hold a dumbbell in each hand with your arms at your sides, palms facing out.

 Keeping your upper body stable, bend your elbows and curl weights toward your shoulders.